Student to Student

 5. Those not part of a university need not apply.
 Some major programs, notably Rotary and Fulbright, accept and encourage at-large applicants.
 Other programs are available to recent graduates as well.

-Scholarship and Fellowship Programs and Websites
+Scholarships and Fellowships: Programs and Websites

 Most programs are administered by outside contractors, for example IIE administers Fulbright and part of NSEP.
 Both of these major programs are government funded, but literally hundreds of smaller, privately funded programs exist